Juniper/ruby-junos-ez-stdlib/docs/Providers_Resources.md

 ### Interating Resources

-You can use the `each` method to interate through each managed resource.
+You can use the `each` method to iterate through each managed resource, as provided by the `list` provider instance variable.
 For example:

 ```ruby
 ndev.l1_ports.each do |port|